hidny/CuboidNetSolver/docs/codeDetailsExplained/ModelPackageExplained.md

 ## Model Package Explained

 This code mainly defines a virtual model of the cuboid.
-The one I went with was to basically tell the program that the cuboid is a 2D map that look like this:
+The one I went with was to basically tell the program that the cuboid is a flat 2D map that look like this:
 ```
 Map
           0   1